quicwg/base-drafts/draft-ietf-quic-transport.md

 addresses.
 In determining this limit, servers only count the size of successfully processed packets.

-Clients MUST ensure that UDP datagrams containing only Initial packets have payloads of at least 1200 bytes, adding padding to packets in the datagram as necessary.
+Clients MUST ensure that UDP datagrams containing only Initial packets have UDP payloads of at least 1200 bytes, adding padding to packets in the datagram as necessary.
 Sending padded datagrams ensures that the server is not overly constrained by the amplification restriction.